FounderGPT/foundergpt.github.io/src/basic-oauth.md

 Takes an authorization code, code verifier, and redirect URI after logging into the third-party service via OAuth PKCE, and saves the third-party token to the user's account, allowing FounderGPT to access the third-party service on the user's behalf.

-#### Requires Authentication

-Yes - provide the token (obtained from the sign-in endpoint) in the `Authorization` HTTP header, with typical Bearer token format.

 ### Endpoint

 Method: `POST`
 URL: `app.foundergpt.com/auth`
+Authentication: Yes, required

+-   Provide the token (obtained from the sign-in endpoint) in the `Authorization` HTTP header, with typical Bearer token format.

 ### Request